rorivy/California-housing-price/README.md

 # California-housing-price
-A predictive analysis on california housing prices with machine learning
+A predictive analysis on california housing prices with machine learning.(unfinished)